-Adjustment of the throttle cable free play In all handlebar positions, the throttle twistgrip should have free play of 1.5 - 2.0 mm measured at the edge of the twistgrip.
-If necessary, adjust using the adjusters (1 and 2, fig. 69) located on the steering tube on the right-hand side of the motorcycle.
+Adjustment of the throttle cable free play

+The throttle twistgrip should have free play of 1.5 to 2 mm (measured in terms of twistgrip rotation) in all steering positions.
+If necessary, adjust using the adjusters (1 and 2, fig. 81) located on the steering tube on the right-hand side of the motorcycle.
 Adjuster (1) is for throttle opening, and adjuster (2) is for throttle closing.

 Peel back the sleeves to access the adjusters and slacken the locknuts.
-Adjust both adjusters by the same amount: turn clockwise to increase free play, anti-clockwise to decrease free play.
+Adjust both adjusters by the same amount: turn clockwise to increase free play and anti-clockwise to reduce free play.
 When finished, tighten the locknuts and replace the sleeves.

-Charging the battery (fig. 70)
+Charging the battery (fig. 82)